Due to Covid the 2021 event will not run in February. We may run a similar event if and when restrictions ease enough to do so.

 Entry on the day: £10 for either distance

-- Under 13s can only ride the 50Km event, with a parent or guardian.
+- Under 14s can only ride the 50Km event, with a responsible adult.

-- Under 16s can ride either distance with a parent or guardian.
+- Under 16s can ride either distance, with a responsible adult.

 - 16 and 17 year olds can ride either distance unaccompanied.

-In every case a Parental Consent Form must be filled in and brought to the event.
+In every case a Parental Consent Form must be filled in by a parent or legal guardian and brought to the event.

 If a standard GPX won’t work for you, use these links: